stefanjudis/grunt-photobox/README.md

 A string value that is used to set the path to the generated images and **index.html**.

-Per default the ```photobox``` will be generated and inside of that folder is the index.html to check for broken layout.
+Per default a ```photobox``` folder will be generated and inside of that folder an index.html is located to check for broken layout.

 #### options.screenSizes
 Type: `Array`

 Default value: `[ '800x600' ]`

-An array containing strings, that represent the wished dimensions of the pictures.
+An array containing strings, that represents the wished dimensions of the pictures.

 E.g. **'800x600'** -> width: 800px; height: 600px;